-On February 6, 2004, Governor George E. Pataki and Mayor Michael R. Bloomberg announced the appointment of a nine-member search committee to select the Chair of the World Trade Center Memorial Foundation, Inc. The Foundation is a non-profit entity that will raise funds for and coordinate the planning and construction of the memorial, the interpretive museum, and related cultural facilities on the WTC Site.
+On February 6, 2004, Governor George E. Pataki and Mayor Michael R. Bloomberg announced the appointment of a nine-member search committee to select the Chair of the World Trade Center Memorial Foundation, Inc. (Foundation).
+The Foundation is a non-profit entity that will raise funds for and coordinate the planning and construction of the memorial, the interpretive museum, and related cultural facilities on the WTC Site.
 The Chair of the Foundation will lead a distinguished Board of Directors in undertaking the historic fund-raising campaign to implement architects Michael Arad's and Peter Walker's design for the memorial on the WTC Site.

-On December 1, 2004, Governor George E. Pataki and Mayor Michael R. Bloomberg announced the selection of the Board of Directors, composed of civic and business leaders, leading philanthropists, statesmen, and victims' family members from around the World.
-In addition, Presidents Gerald Ford, Jimmy Carter, George H.W.
+On December 1, 2004, Governor Pataki and Mayor Bloomberg announced the selection of the Board of Directors, composed of civic and business leaders, leading philanthropists, statesmen, and victims' family members from around the World.
+In addition, Presidents Jimmy Carter, George H.W.
 Bush, and William J. Clinton will serve as Honorary Members, and have pledged their support for the Foundation.
-The Foundation will undertake coordination of funding and construction of an interpretive center, which will preserve artifacts from the attacks and convey individual stories of lives lost, as well as conduct fundraising for the related cultural facilities.
-For more information regarding the World Trade Center Memorial Foundation, Inc. please visit their website at: http://www.wtcmemorialfoundation.org/
+The Foundation -- renamed in August 2007 "National September 11 Memorial & Museum at the World Trade Center" -- will undertake coordination of funding and construction of an interpretive center, which will preserve artifacts from the attacks and convey individual stories of lives lost, as well as conduct fundraising.
+More information regarding the Foundation can be found at its website at www.national911memorial.org

-The memorial and cultural institutions will be funded with a combination of private funds donated by individuals and groups to the Foundation, public investment, and investment that will be made by the cultural institutions that are selected to locate on the site.
+The memorial and cultural facilities will be funded with a combination of private donations, public investment, and investments that will be made by the selected cultural institutions.

-C. World Trade Center Memorial and Cultural Program
+C. World Trade Center Memorial and Cultural Program (130 Liberty Street Portion)

-LMDC, a subsidiary of the Empire State Development Corporation (a political subdivision and public benefit corporation of the State of New York), is proposing to undertake, pursuant to the New York State Urban Development Corporation Act (UDC Act) and in cooperation with the HUD and the Port Authority, the World Trade Center Memorial and Cultural Program (the Memorial Program) as part of the implementation of the WTC Plan.
+Pursuant to the New York State Urban Development Corporation Act (UDC Act) and in cooperation with the HUD and the Port Authority, LMDC is undertaking the World Trade Center Memorial and Cultural Program (Memorial Program) as part of the implementation of the WTC Plan.
 LMDC will implement the Memorial Program which includes the planning, selection, coordination and construction of a memorial, memorial center, and the planning and possible construction of memorial-related improvements, and museum and cultural uses on the WTC Site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and certain infrastructure improvements by the Port Authority, the owner of the WTC Site.
 The planning process will also include other appropriate public and private entities.